 In later centuries this Barry family dispersed throughout Ireland and its members can be found today in every county, as well as in North America, England, Australia, New Zealand, France and in every location of the Irish Diaspora.

-Some descendants of the Anglo-Norman Barrys fled to France in the 15th century, adopting the surname DuBarry.
-There are also men who trace their origins directly to the family's putative place of origin in Flanders.
-Some of these men use the surname deBary or its variants.
-That name is found in many places in Northern Europe as well as in America.
-Other Barrys are native Irish, rather than Anglo-Norman in origin, having descended from O’Beara or O’Bearagh families.
+Some Barrys are native Irish, rather than Anglo-Norman or Flemish in origin, having descended from O’Beare or O’Beargha families of Mayo and Limerick, respectively.
+The variant Barrie may be of Scottish origin.
 In addition, some Barry families changed their name to Berry for various reasons.
-If this was the case in your family, please consider joining both this project and the Berry surname project at https://my.familytreedna.com/group-join.aspx?group=Berry.
+If this was the case in your family, please consider joining both this project and the Berry surname project.

 One of the major goals of this project is to sort out the various branches of the Barry family and confirm or refine the information on these diverse groups and their origins.

 The Barry project is open to all women and men who have direct Barry ancestors on any line of descent.
 See list of surnames for all eligible name variations.

 Men who are, or suspect they may be, direct paternal Barry descendants should begin with YDNA testing.
 We recommend a YDNA test of at least 37 markers.
 There is a discount for testing through Family Tree DNA for project members.
 If you have already tested with another company, you may be able to transfer and supplement your results at a low cost.